Cauliflower Tabbouleh Salad

 Instructions

-• Using a box grater or food processor, grate half a head of cauliflower to yield about 2 cups grated cauliflower.
-Place in a large bowl, season with salt and pepper and add the olive oil and lemon juice on top.
-Mix to combine and set aside.
+• Using a box grater or food processor, grate half a head of cauliflower to yield about 2 cups.
+Transfer to a medium serving bowl.

 Notes

-My Top Tip: I would highly recommend washing and drying the parsley a day or two days in advance of chopping it.
-This gives the parsley time to dry properly so that when you chop it, it doesn’t turn into a wet mess.
+My Top Tip: I recommend washing and drying the parsley a day or two in advance of chopping it.
+This gives it time to dry properly, so it doesn’t turn into a wet mess when you chop it.

 Storage: Store any leftovers in an airtight container.
 The salad will last about 2 days in the fridge.